gurumojo/dmc/README.md

 of containers started via `./bin/up`, eliminating the possibility of conflicts between copies.
 This also has the benefit of allowing local changes on that filesystem to restart the service via watcher process in a container.

+To minimize thrashing caused by filesystem changes it is necessary to run the `./bin/publish` script to copy changes saved under various shared directories into their respective docker volumes.
+This sync triggers a nodemon restart in a way similar to saving changes directly into a service source directory would restart the given service, but it does so for every dependent service at once.

 Management